Quick Answer

 Home Appraisal

-A home appraisal is an estimate of the market value of a property, i.e., its selling price, if it were to be sold on the open market by a willing seller to a willing purchaser under normal conditions.
-Appraisers analyze market trends, recent sales prices of comparable properties in the same area, current mortgage interest rates, and other pertinent information reflecting the property’s potential value.
+A home appraisal estimates the market value of a property, what it would sell for on the open market between a willing seller and a willing buyer under normal conditions.
+Appraisers analyze recent sales prices of comparable properties in the same area, current mortgage interest rates, and other information bearing on the property’s potential value.
 The U.S. Department of Housing and Urban Development (HUD) maintains specific appraisal requirements for FHA-insured loans that go beyond standard market value determinations, also requiring property condition assessments.

 Appraisal of Antiques and Collectibles